quaap/BookyMcBookface/README.md

 * Page back by using the button, or by swiping down or to the right.
 * "Contents" button shows the Table Of Contents, if available.
 * Use Android back button to return to the book list.

+I've tested with many epubs from [Project Gutenberg](http://www.gutenberg.org/).
+If you notice problems with books from any source, [file an issue](https://github.com/quaap/BookyMcBookface/issues).

+You can use [Calibre](https://calibre-ebook.com/) to convert other formats like mobi and PDF to epub.

+I am not opposed to someone adding support for other formats like mobi, but I don't want to add third-party jars etc, and everything needs to be GPLv3 compatible.

 Known issues: